chekuda/firstFullStackApp/README.md

 		1- For token and masster Acc
 	- NodeJS
 		1-API
+			-Modules
+				1- Users:
+					-Controllers:
+						a- Middlewares for route the services
+					-Services:
+						a- AuthenticationToken: Check the token for the client from sessionStore before status change of page b- createToken: Create token for longer client session c- CreateUser:
+						d- DeleteUser:
+						e- getUsersfromDB: Request all the users from DB f- login: Filter the users from DB as the value coming from Frontend g- storeUserToDB:
+				2-ImagesHandler:
 					-Controllers
 						a- Middlewares for route the services
 					-Services
-				a- Actions as request information to the DB
+						a- getOmagesfromdb: Request all the images from the DB(Front end will filter them up) b- insertimages: API for administrator upload images into the DB.

 	- NPM
 		1- Installing the modules
 	- Express